PG-9-9/Musical_Video_Generator/README.md

-(The file `f:\Projects\Musical_Video_Generator\README.md` exists, but is empty)
 ## Musical Video Generator — README

 I built this project to turn short lyrics into a compact, shareable lyric video — with music, a semantic timeline, animated frames, and a final styled video you can play in a browser.
 I’ll walk you through how the repo is organized, how each layer contributes to the final output, and the practical commands I use to run and troubleshoot the pipeline.

-This README is written in plain language.
-If you want a deeper technical dive, tell me which part and I’ll expand it.

 ## Quick summary